 In 1999, The Bushcamp Company started providing much-needed help to two local schools: Chiwawatala Primary School in Mfuwe Village and Chilongozi Primary School in a remote area close to our bushcamps.
 Since our support began, the development and progress of these schools has been remarkable.
 With generous donations, we have been able to sponsor pupils, pay teachers’ salaries, build classrooms and staff houses, provide access to clean water, and take the school children into the Park on game drives.
 In 2010 The Bushcamp Company embarked on a long-term project to improve the infrastructure of the only secondary school in area, Mfuwe Day Secondary School, which had been borrowing classrooms from an adjoining primary school.
 To date we have raised funds to build six classrooms and offices, four dormitories and adjacent ablution blocks, social areas for both boys and girls, and refurbished an existing girls' dormitory.
-Recently, we have concentrated efforts on improving the educational opportunities for girls under the heading of "girl empowerment."
+In 2018 we completed an ambitious project to construct a school assembly hall and dining room.

-Beginning in 2013, we instituted a school feeding program, where we feed a total of over 2,000 pupils per day at 2 schools.
+Beginning in 2013, we instituted a school feeding program, where we feed around 2500 pupils per day at 3 schools.
 Teachers say that they have seen improvements in attendance, concentration, energy, and health of the pupils.
-Most of these pupils walk a distance of over 10 kilometers to reach school, often without any real sustenance at home.
+Most of these pupils walk a distance of over 10 kilometres to reach school, often without any real sustenance at home.
 One head teacher says that she has seen a 40% increase in the pupils' ability to attend their afternoon school sessions, as well as a significant increase in concentration levels.
 The program gives the pupils' families the security of knowing that their children are receiving necessary nutrition, giving them energy not only for school, but also for the often arduous journey to and from home.

-Through our own registered charity, we currently sponsor over 350 local school children.
-We also support a tree-planting program through which approximately 500 trees per year are planted, and which serves to educate youth about the importance of trees in the local ecosystem.
+Through our own registered charity, we currently sponsor around 350 local children to attend schools and colleges.
+We also support a tree-planting program through which approximately 500 trees per year are planted, and which serves to educate youth about the importance of conserving woodlands in the local ecosystem.

 In recent years, we have also tried to make our properties as green as possible by introducing solar technology throughout.